-Professors: Espelencia Baptiste, Cyndy García-Weyandt, Amelia Katanski (Co-Director), Shanna Salinas (Co-Director), and Babli Sinha
+Professors: Cyndy García-Weyandt, Amelia Katanski (Co-Director), and Shanna Salinas (Co-Director)

 Critical Ethnic Studies interrogates the production of knowledge.
 CES Majors are required to theorize from multiple, and simultaneous, narratives of silenced peoples and epistemologies.
 Critical Ethnic Studies untangles and analyzes colonial and racial projects that attempt to govern the relationship between people and land.